UniversalDevicesInc-PG3/udi-poly-notification/README.md

 The nodeserver allows you to
 1. Create canned messages and send them to a notification service easily thru an ISY program
 2. Add a node to a scene to send messages when seen is controlled (Not working yet)
-3. Send ISY Network resources to the nodeserver REST interface where recipients are controlled by a program.
+3. Send ISY Network resources to the nodeserver REST interface where recipients are controlled by a program which can include a large message body with system variables!

 ## Nodes